 In general, increasing the size limit for a species has little long-term economic effect unless the larger size limit results in greater numbers of fish reaching spawning size and/or fish have higher fecundity prior to being harvested.
 Size limits that result in more spawning and/or higher fecundity would result in more indirect, long term, positive economic effects presumably through the availability of increased numbers of fish in the future.
 However, there could be some direct, short term, negative economic effects as fewer fish would be available to harvest until the current population grows into the new minimum size and/or the biomass of harvestable fish increases.
-The greater the increase in the size limit from Alternative 1 (No Action), the greater the minimum size limit could also result in greater long term positive economic effects as long as increased size limits translates into a larger spawning biomass and overall biomass increasing above the minimum limit.
+The greater the increase in the size limit from Alternative 1 (No Action), the greater the probability for short-term negative economic effects.
+However, a significant increase in the minimum size limit could also result in greater long term positive economic effects as long as increased size limits translates into a larger spawning biomass and overall biomass increasing above the minimum limit.